woupiestek/rlox/log.md

 - test performance
 - ~~NaN Boxing~~
 - two stack repository for functions
-- memory pooling for array of upvalues & maps of closrures and functions
+- memory pooling for array of upvalues & maps of closures and functions

 ## 2024-09-02